 Origin of Name

 In the documents in which the village is first mentioned, both Landbeach and Waterbeach appear simply as "Beche" which probably refers to some now vanished streams, "bec" being Anglo-Saxon for stream.
 It appears that originally the villagers of Waterbeach pastured their sheep on the grazing lands of what was to become the daughter village of Landbeach.
 By the time of the Domesday Book (usually known as the Doomsday Book), Landbeach was a separate village called Utbeche (Outbeach).
-The names Landbeach and Waterbeach were established when the fens became wetter and the higher pastures of Landbeach were evn more desirable.
+The names Landbeach and Waterbeach were established when the fens became wetter and the higher pastures of Landbeach were even more desirable.
 Landbeach could still feed the flocks when Waterbeach was flooded.

 Beneath the tar macadam and the neat new gardens, beyond the allotments and the centrally heated houses, the medieval village can still, with care, be traced.
 Nothing remains of Landbeach's two manors except their deserted moats.
-The Manor of Brays once lay in a square moat and can be found to the north-west of Worts Farm in the centre of the "Pocket Park", the entrance to which is through the kissing-stile south of the junction of Cockfen Lane and Spalding's Lane.
-A hollow road called Brays Church Path crossed the present recreation ground and led from the manor to the church.
+The Manor of Brays once lay in a square moat and can be found to the north-west of Worts Farm in the centre of the "Pocket Park", the entrance to which is through the kissing-stile south of the junction of Cockfen Lane and Spaldings Lane.
+A hollow road called Brays Church Path crossed the present Recreation Ground and led from the manor to the church.
 The Manor of Chamberlains stood to the east of the church and this site is still marked by an impressive complex of mounds and moats.
 Unfortunately these are not accessible to the public although it is possible to view the area from the apron of the Tithe Barn, access being through a kissing stile some 75m to the east of the crossroads and is marked by a finger sign mounted on a telegraph pole.
 An alternative view can be obtained over the five-barred gate just to the north of number 40, Green End.

 Chamberlains was acquired in 1359 by Bene't College (which later became Corpus Christi College) from Sir Thomas Chamberlain whose grandfather, Sir Walter, had obtained it from Helen de Beche, and so the long association with Corpus Christi College began.
 The Manor of Brays, whose holdings were slightly smaller, had passed earlier in the fifteenth century from the de Brays to the Keterichs and eventually in 1702 to Sir William Worts who, on his death seven years later, empowered his trustees to administer the manor "for charitable uses".
 His name still survives in Worts Farm in our High Street and in Worts Causeway in Cambridge.